-Her first job in TV was at the CBS affiliate in Fort Smith, working mostly as a multimedia journalist, shooting, writing and editing her own stories.
-While there, she reported on everything from a machete murder trial to the story of a 16-year-old girl who was born deaf but was chosen to play violin at Carnegie Hall in New York City.
+Prior to working at KOTV, Slanchik spent about two years working at the CBS affiliate in Fort Smith, Ark., where she covered a machete murder trial, an Honor Flight, and shared the story of a 16-year-old girl who was born deaf and asked to play her violin at Carnegie Hall in New York City.

 Get News 9 delivered to your inbox everyday.